neijrr/nextcloud_passwords_handbook_ru/Users/Security.md

 ### How do i keep my passwords secure?
  - Only access the Nextcloud over HTTPS
- - Do not give your credentials to someone else.
+ - Do not give your credentials to someone else
- - Do not log into Nextcloud on someone else's pc or a public pc.
+ - Do not log into Nextcloud on someone else's pc or a public pc
  - If you are using an app or browser extension to access your passwords, always use the latest version